 Summer 2025

 Below is our tentative course list of Anthropology courses we are offering this summer.
-Please refer to the Summer 2025 Timetable that will be available at the end of February for official offerings, dates and times.
+Please refer to the Summer 2025 Timetable or Draft My Schedule for official offerings, dates and times.

 Registration for summer courses begins in late February.
-For information with regards to summer term activation and registration, please visit the Office of the Registrar website.
+For information regarding summer term activation and registration, please visit the Office of the Registrar website.

 ANTH 1026F-650 - Introduction to Biological Anthropology and Archaeology